pragsmike/PromptCritical/docs/evo-process.md

 2.  **`vary`**: This is the "breeding" step.
 It typically loads the population of the latest generation, applies meta-prompts to create new prompt variations (offspring), and then creates a *new generation* containing both the original survivors and the new offspring.

 3.  **`evaluate`**: This is the "vying" or testing step.
 The `pcrit evaluate` command targets a specific generation's population, packages it into a `failter-spec` directory, and runs a **contest** using the external `failter` tool.
-The resulting scores are saved to a `results.csv` file within that contest's directory. **Fitness scores are not written into the prompt files themselves.**
+The resulting scores are saved to a `report.csv` file within that contest's directory. **Fitness scores are not written into the prompt files themselves.**

 4.  **`select`**: This is the "winnowing" step.
-The `pcrit select` command reads a `results.csv` file from a contest, applies a selection strategy (e.g., eliminate the worst N performers, keep the top K), and creates a *new generation* containing only the symlinks to the surviving prompts.
+The `pcrit select` command reads a `report.csv` file from a contest, applies a selection strategy (e.g., eliminate the worst N performers, keep the top K), and creates a *new generation* containing only the symlinks to the surviving prompts.